INDElab/conversationkg/analytics/node_classification/KG_extraction.md

 ## Procedural Notes
+  - any interlocutor (whether sender or receiver or both) is in the part_of relation with the conversation entity
+  - the interlocutors' organisations are also in the part_of relation with the conversation entity
   - Address entities are obtained from Person entities' address attributes
   - Organisation entities are obtained from Address entities' domains (part of address after @)

 # TextKG

+- besides the "scaffolding" structure metnioned above (see [All KGs](# All KGs) TextKG